Answering some supposedly "unanswerable questions" concerning Y'shua and the Brit Chadasha

 What the Beit Din binds on earth is bound in heaven and what the Beit Din looses on earth is loosed in heaven.
 We all know this.
 It goes back to the authority given to Moshe by God in front of all Israel.
 They decide all matters of Halakah even to this day, and it will be a Beit Din who will ultimately pronounce "THE" Messiah.
 All Jews have always known this, including Jesus.

-Second: Y'shua is divine only because He had a Divine qnoma (nature).
-He did not come to replace YHWH, but to proclaim the Kingdom - and He never claimed otherwise (see Luke 4:43, Luke 8:1 and our article Yeshua considered himself equal to the Father.)!
+Second: Y'shua is divine only because he had a Divine qnoma (nature).
+He did not come to replace YHWH, but to proclaim the Kingdom - and he never claimed otherwise (see Luke 4:43, Luke 8:1 and our article Yeshua considered himself equal to the Father with good reason.)!

 Qnoma is a very important term that has been greatly diluted and misunderstood over the centuries.
 Through an exceedingly complex linguistic chain of events this word, meaning "an occurrence of a nature" got morphed and perverted into "person" in Greek.
 As a result, the One Elohim (YHWH) is represented in a pagan manner in the Greek New Testament as a "person" distinct and equal with "Elohim the Son" and "Elohim the Ruach haKodesh."
 Instead, it is the oneness of YHWH that manifests in Mashiyach, not that Mashiyach’s divinity is separate from his Father’s.
 However, in this case we are talking about humanity and not YHWH, and both of them have "natures" that cannot be seen, and yet are a root part of their being.